Viun2232/kacky-dashboard-automator/README.txt

 ========================================

-3. Click the script execution button.
+3. Click the run button.

-# On the first run, click the **Install Required Libraries** button.